David J. Brewer: Extrajudicial activities

 According to the historian Linda Przybyszewski, Brewer was "probably the most widely read jurist in the United States at the turn of the twentieth century" due to what Justice Holmes characterized as his "itch for public speaking".
 He spoke prolifically on various issues, often drawing criticism from his colleagues for his frankness.
 The topic about which he spoke most fervently was peace: in his public addresses he decried imperialism, arms buildups, and the horrors of war.
 He supported the peaceable resolution of international disputes via arbitration, and he served with Fuller on the arbitral tribunal that resolved a boundary dispute between Venezuela and the United Kingdom.
 Brewer was not an unqualified pacifist, but Brodhead writes that he "was a tireless, dedicated, and eloquent advocate of peace and among the most visible and vocal critics of militarism in his time".
-He also expressed support for education, charities, and the rights of women and minorities.
+He also expressed support for education, charities, and the rights of women and ethnic minorities.
 Many of Brewer's speeches were later published in print; he also edited ten-volume collections of The World's Best Essays and The World's Best Orations and co-authored with Charles Henry Butler a brief treatise on international law.
 In his later years, he spoke increasingly on political topics: he decried Progressive reforms and inveighed against President Theodore Roosevelt, who in turn loathed Brewer and stated in private that he had "a sweetbread for a brain" and was a "menace to the welfare of the Nation".